VladKopanev/zio-saga/README.md

   }
 ```

-This works, we trigger all compensating actions by failing after each compensating action.
+This works, we trigger all rollback actions by failing after each.
-But the implementation itself looks awful, we lost expressiveness in the call-back hell
+But the implementation itself looks awful, we lost expressiveness in the call-back hell, imagine 15 saga steps implemented in such manner,
 and we also lost the original error that we wanted to show to the user.

 You can solve this problems in different ways, but you will encounter a number of difficulties, and your code still would